-- A.4 The Executive is responsible for proposing the policy framework and budget to the full council, and for discharging executive functions in accordance with the policy framework and budget. - A.5 Executive decisions can be delegated to a committee of the executive, an individual executive member, an officer or a joint committee. - A.6 The Executive is responsible for establishing protocols to ensure that individual executive members consult with relevant officers before taking a decision within his or her delegated authority.
-In doing so, the individual member must take account of legal and financial liabilities and other risk management issues that may arise from the decision.
+- A.4 The Executive is responsible for proposing the policy framework and budget to the Full Council, and for discharging executive functions in accordance with the policy framework and budget. - A.5 Executive decisions can be delegated to a committee of the Eexecutive, an individual Eexecutive Mmember, an officer or a joint committee. - A.6 The Executive is responsible for establishing protocols to ensure that individual Executive Members consult with relevant officers before taking a decision within his or her delegated authority.
+In doing so, the individual Mmember must take account of legal and financial liabilities and other risk management issues that may arise from the decision.